WASAC/postgis2inventoryreport/README.md

     * List of Water Sources
     * List of Water Connections (Houlsehold, Public Tap, Water Kiosk and Industry)

-But this script will not create the explanation for each district and wss, and also not create maps for each system.
-After creating the inventory report, you can make maps and explanation by yourself and insert them into the report.
+But this script will not create the explanation for each district and wss.
+After creating the inventory report, you can make explanation by yourself and insert them into the report.

 Before running the script, kindly check the database settings at command line parameters.
 ````